Coduhuey/react-sigma-graph/README.md

-!This is forked from the original!
+!!!
+This is forked from the original!

 # react-sigma-graph